up arrow

 The following is typically true of insurance coverage for Zepbound, Wegovy, Ozempic, and Mounjaro:

-• If Zepbound or Wegovy requires prior authorization, the form typically asks if the patient meets FDA-approved indications (BMI ≥ 30 or ≥ 27 with comorbidities like hypertension or high cholesterol), and most people are approved.
-The Wegovy manufacturer has set up a webpage to help determine insurance coverage - Wegovy coverage checker.
+• Zepbound and Wegovy, which are approved for weight loss, are covered by some insurance plans.
+The plans typically require a prior authorization be completed, which asks if the patient meets FDA-approved indications (BMI ≥ 30 or ≥ 27 with comorbidities like hypertension or high cholesterol).
+Recently, some plans are now requiring a BMI of 40 or greater for coverage.
+The Wegovy manufacturer has set up a webpage that provides coverage information - Wegovy coverage checker.
 (NOTE: the provider information is Todd Crump, Austin, TX)

 Weight loss therapies from Texas Telemedicine Doctor